-When we issue a death sentence, which is something exceptional, it has been in defense of the interests of society due to the seriousness of the offenses.
+When we issue a death sentence, which is something exceptional, it has been in defense of the society’s interes and due to the seriousness of the offenses.

 Cuba has declared a moratorium on the death penalty.
 Do you agree with such decision?

 Yes.
-The decision of the country’s top leadership has been correct.
-This sanction is maintained in the Criminal Code, although it is not being applied.
+The decision of the country’s top leadership was correct.
+This sanction is maintained in the Criminal Code, although it’s not being applied.
 We have other resources such as life imprisonment, a very severe sentence that our courtroom has imposed only once for a multiple murder crime.

 There are people who think that the Cuban Penal Code is benevolent with certain crimes …

 The Penal Code will be modified in view of the new Constitution.
 There are crimes whose frameworks of punishment are severe, for example, economic crimes such as embezzlement; the corruption of minors (rape); drug dealing.
 The approved frameworks of punishment are those which can deal with these offenses due to the seriousness of the events and the damages entailed.
 The penalties we apply are meant not only to repress, but also to prevent other people from being involved in similar crimes.